jonathanrainer/community-wg/agendas/2025/03-Mar/13-community-working-group-march-2025.md

 1. Make the Discord channel public?
 (5m, All)
 2. How to involve the community in GraphQL conf organization?
 (15m, Martin, All)
   1. Where is help needed?
+3. Host monthly wg meetings as a live stream.
+(Use foundation's YouTube channel) (5 to 10m, Doc, All)